stocker88/nextjswebsite/_posts/nvidia-nvda-buy.md

 &nbsp;

-If you are looking for +10% quick profit => go buy Altcoins.
+If you are looking for +10% quick profit => buy Altcoins.

+&nbsp;

 Keep in mind when things moves fast, it goes in all directions: you must be open to take on losses.

 &nbsp;

-If you want to make long term gains, and have funds/investments you are not planning on touching over the next couple of years: Nvidia is your buy.
+If you want to make long term gains, and have funds/investments you are not planning on spending over the next couple of years: Nvidia is your buy.

 &nbsp;